anon-real/contract-testing/README.md

       .build()
     val signed = prover.sign(tx)
 ```
+If all conditions of the swap contract is satisfied, this transaction should be signed successfully.
+If you run the code, you will see the signed transaction as a json.
+So we were able to test our main scenario off-chain!

 # Second Scenario: Stealing ERGs
 This contract has many problems.
 The most noticible one is that it is not preserving the ERG amount of the swap box.
 So the user can steal the swap box's ERGs easily.
 This scenario is very similar to the previous one for crating boxes and signing the tx.
 So we don't go through the details.
 Here is the piece of code that tires to steal the swap box's ERGs: